 Who would walk away from potential substantial value?

 But let’s say your stock options have vested and you can exercise.
-You likely want to take action — but when you do, you need to decide how you want cover the costs of the exercise and any taxes triggered.
+You likely want to take action — but when you do, you need to decide how you want to cover the costs of the exercise and any taxes triggered.

-Here are 3 broad strategies for exercising non-qualified stock options that you may want to explore.
+While not a complete list of things to consider, here are 3 broad strategies for exercising non-qualified stock options that you may want to explore.

-Strategy 1: Exercise and Sell When Your Non-Qualified Stock Options Vest
+1: Exercise and Sell When Your Non-Qualified Stock Options Vest

 The vest date is when you (the stock option holder) have the right to exercise non-qualified stock options.
 Prior to this vesting date, you may not be able to do anything.